stolostron/multicluster-global-hub/doc/README.md

 ### Access the Grafana data

 The Grafana data is exposed through the route.
-Use the following command to display the login URL:
+Run the following command to display the login URL:

 ```
 oc get route multicluster-global-hub-grafana -n <the-namespace-of-multicluster-global-hub-instance>